Koredotcom/docs/docs/gale/models/open-source-models/view-the-generated-api-endpoint.md

     Click the **Deployment history** tab on the Deploy page to view the history.
 This can be particularly useful for auditing and accountability purpose.

+You can either embed the curl or the code that is generated into your own applications or use it externally.